huskyroboticsteam/Electronics-Design-Challenges/README.md

 1. Follow the instructions to commit all changes.
 2. Use `git pull origin branchname` where `branchname` is the branch you wish to pull changes from such as master or your challenge repository.
 3. You will need to commit these changes again.

+## Other Helpful Commands
+`git status` Shows you the status of your branch
+`git branch` Shows you the list of all branches and highlights which branch you are working in